fishyboteso/fishyboteso/README.md

 # fishyboteso
-Fishing bot for Elder Scrolls Online
+Fishing bot for Elder Scrolls Online made using tensorflow and python